open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 In contrast, with a client-side app all feature flagging decisions are made in the context of the same user - the user interacting with the client-side app - and so the evaluation context is relatively static.
 There are cases where evaluation context will change within a client-side app - when a user logs in, for example - but by and large with client-side code we can treat feature flag evaluation context as something that is fixed (while still providing mechanisms to update it).

-### Flag evaluation is slow
+### Network calls are slow

+In the server, client processes might pull rule-sets for evaluating flags and use those as the basis for local flag evaluation.
+In other cases, flags might be evaluated out-of-process (by a remote service or some co-located process) and the results of the evaluation sent back to the client.
-With server-side flags, we can assume that evaluating a feature flag is a _relatively_ fast operation.
-In some scenarios a flagging decision can be made in-process (a very fast operation).
-If that's not possible then flag evaluation is typically a quick service call - akin to making a DB query or calling a remote cache.
+Regardless, with  server-side flags we can assume that evaluating a feature flag is a _relatively_ fast operation, even in cases where evaluations take place out-of-process.

 This situation is quite different with client-side flags.
-It's typically not possible to evaluate a flagging decision locally.
-Local evaluation would require the full feature flagging ruleset to be exposed to the client, something many organizations are not comfortable with.
-Additionally, flag evaluation may require additional context that's simply not available on the client at the time of evaluation.
+In cases of local evaluation, a ruleset (or a collection of them) must be sent to the client, in bulk or piecemeal.
+In cases of remote evaluation, the client must contact a remote server with the relevant context and receive an evaluated result.

-This means that a client-side flag evaluation requires a backend call.
+This means that a client-side systems require network calls.
 Unfortunately we should also anticipate the latency for such a call to be slow, particularly if our users are behind a spotty internet connection.
 In fact, with a native mobile app we have to handle a fully disconnected client.

-### Pre-evaluation
+### Locally-evaluated systems and initialization

+For systems wherein flags are evaluated locally, signalling readiness to the consuming application can be of particular importance.
+Until the ruleset governing flag evaluation is fetched, we can't guarantee accurate flag values for the given context.
+We need an API that supports events or other asynchronous mechanisms to communicate the state of the underlying system.

+### Remotely-evaluated systems and eager evaluation

-So client-side flag evaluation is slow, but we've also seen that the inputs into that flag evaluation - the evaluation context - are fairly static for client-side apps, and that means the _results_ of flag evaluation are fairly static too.
+Remote evaluation presupposes network calls for flag evaluation, but we've also seen that the inputs into that flag evaluation - the evaluation context - are fairly static for client-side apps, and that means the _results_ of flag evaluation are fairly static too.

 How do we handle an expensive operation with fairly static results?
 We add caching!
 And that's what most client-side feature flagging frameworks do.